 9.)
 I do not jump on fashion color bandwagons.
-This maintains the quality of my cats.
+This maintains the quality and health of my cats.

 How much do Maine Coons cost?

 Prices have gone up quite a bit for a Maine Coon pet kitten from a registered breeder.
-I would say in North America the price from a reputable Cattery runs anywhere from about $ 1500 (really not sure how they do it for that price these days!) up to a whooping to $ 3000.
+I would say in North America the price from a reputable Cattery runs anywhere from about $ 1500 (really not sure how they do it for that price these days!) up to a whooping to $ 3000 ($ 5000 - 7000 for fashion colours).
 The price can greatly vary and depends on the geographical area of the breeder, the quality and sometimes color of the kitten, the quality of care, the reputation of the breeder, the titles of the ancestors , the health testing history of the bloodlines - or potentially just pure greed.
-My price can be found on the Reservation page.
+My prices can be found on the Reservation page.

 Is this a healthy breed of cat?